AlexGustafsson/threes/README.md

 ##### Demo page

 When run in development mode, a demo page is available to show all available styles.
-The demo page is available at `/demo` and shown in the image at the top of this document.
+The demo page is available at the root of the server (`/`) and shown in the image at the top of this document.

 ### Contributing